This twist on a classic Southern pie will have you begging for seconds! Buttermilk Sweet Potato Pie is sweet, citrusy

 Buttermilk Sweet Potato Pie is a fresh buttermilk custard pie flavored with baked sweet potato and lots of fresh orange zest.
 You will be amazed by the bright, fresh taste but I’m pretty sure that your favorite part will be the ease of making this delicious dessert.

 It’s hard to imagine the fall holidays without pie.
 At our Thanksgiving feast, we had 6 types of pies for 16 people.
 We have a lot of bakers in the family and even more sweet tooths!
 My mom brought my grandmother’s pumpkin pie recipe, Kevin made pecan and my sister-in-law baked an apple pie.
 Since the standards were covered, I took the opportunity to test out some new recipes.
 When you are a blogger, taste testers are crucial!

 I’ve been reading old cookbooks a lot lately, and the variety of pie recipes intrigues me.
 Gooseberry, huckleberry, molasses… and so many recipes for buttermilk pie.
 Buttermilk pie is a thing in the South, but not something that I grew up eating in my Mid-Atlantic, Pennsylvania-Dutch homeland.

 So, I decided to play around with variations on the standard buttermilk pie…which to make things even more confusing, is called a chess pie if it uses cornmeal as a thickener instead of flour.
 So my taste testers were subjected to three new recipes: chocolate, cranberry orange and sweet potato.
 They were all flavorful but for me the clear winner was the sweet potato.
-It had the right texture and it was sweet with an incredibly zesty taste.
+It had the perfect texture and it was sweet with an incredibly zesty taste.

-Although I named this Buttermilk Sweet Potato Pie, in reality this pie recipe has a blend of flavors like buttermilk, orange zest, freshly grated nutmeg, cinnamon, vanilla and ginger which add up to delicious!
+Although I named this Buttermilk Sweet Potato Pie, in reality this pie recipe has a blend of flavors like buttermilk, orange zest, freshly grated nutmeg, cinnamon, vanilla extract and ginger which add up to delicious!
 You have to try this fresh, tangy pie!!!
 It’s my new favorite!